stratum-mining/stratum/CONTRIBUTING.md

 ### Important Resources About SRI

-In order to have a better overview about what SRI covers, it's really suggested to have a look at the following resources before getting started with contributions.
+In order to have a better overview about what SRI covers, have a look at the following resources before getting started with contributions.

   - Stratum V2 Protocol [Specifications](https://github.com/stratum-mining/sv2-spec).
     - Studying SV2 specs can take some time and requires effort, but it's the best way to properly understand what SV2 is about and how it's composed.